JonathanTrevatt/JonathanTrevatt.github.io/docs/projects/other/other.md

 <div style="display: flex; gap: 10px; justify-content: center;">
 	<img src="projects/other/_media/knife.jpg" alt="cleaver" width="150" height="150">
 </div>
+- To create the cleaver, I used a cut-off from an old leaf spring from a car.
+- I repeatedly brought the metal to "cherry hot" in a forge and hammered it into shape - applying a taper towards the edge, creating a curve, and strightening the blade.
+- With the metal hot, I punched a hole near the front of the spine to allow the cleaver to be hung up.
+- I performed a heat treatment called annealing, where the piece is held at about 900°C for long enough to allow recrystalisation into austenite, then cooled very slowly (~20°C/hr) to transform it into course pealite, which is soft and ductile.
+This makes it soft enough to easily machine.
+- The metal now softened, I drilled out holes in the tang for securing the handle, and used a belt sander and file to refine the shape and taper.
+- I then performed more heat treatments: quenching (very fast cooling in water) to form martensite, which is very hard and strong (but brittle), then tempering to make it tougher and less brittle.
+- The surface of the cleaver was peened with a hammer to again increase the hardness (and provide some character to the piece), but just on the surface.
+- I secured some well seasoned Australian Ironbark wood to the tang using bolt through the drilled holes and used the belt sander to rough out the shape of the handle.
+- After replacing the bolts with cut brass rods, I peened the surfaces to roll them over and secure the handles.
+Then the shape of the handles was further refined.
+- The remaining steps to complete will be to treat the handle with oil, apply my makers mark (likely with electrolysis), clean the blade, and grind in the final edge profile.

 Crowbar: (Picture coming soon)
+- Created from a strip of steel sheet.
+- I cut a nail pulling groove in the hot metal using a hammer and blacksmithing chisel.
+- I curled one end of the sheet into a circular section with an appropriate size and length for a handle of a hand tool, with the intention that it can be extended with a pipe for more leverage as needed.
+- I hammered in the curve for the crowbar.
+- I applied a heat treatment to make it strong and springy.
+- I possible improvement could be to use a torch to heat and selectively quench just the edge to make it harder.
+This is a selective heat treatment method similar to that used to create chisels.

 ## Leather smithing